Exponential mixing under controllability conditions for SDEs driven by a degenerate Poisson noise: Introduction

-where $g\in L^\infty(\R^d)$ and $\mu\in {\mathcal{P}}(\rr^d).$ Recall that a measure~$\mu\invar\in {\mathcal{P}}(\R^d)$ is said to be invariant if~$\PPPP^*_t\mu\invar=\mu\invar$ for all $t\ge0$. \begin{mt} Assume that Conditions~\textnormal{(C1)--(C3)} are satisfied and that the law of~$\eta_k$ has finite variance and~possesses a continuous positive density with respect to the Lebesgue measure on~$\rr^n$.
+where $g\in L^\infty(\R^d)$ and $\mu\in {\mathcal{P}}(\rr^d).$ Recall that a measure~$\mu\invar\in {\mathcal{P}}(\R^d)$ is said to be \emph{invariant} if~$\PPPP^*_t\mu\invar=\mu\invar$ for all $t\ge0$. \begin{mt} Assume that Conditions~\textnormal{(C1)--(C3)} are satisfied and that the law of~$\eta_k$ has finite variance and~possesses a continuous positive density with respect to the Lebesgue measure on~$\rr^n$.
 Then, the semigroup $(\PPPP^*_t)_{t \geq 0}$ admits a unique invariant measure~$\mu\invar \in \mathcal{P}(\rr^d)$.
 Moreover, there exist constants $C > 0$ and~$c > 0$ such that

-for any $\mu\in\mathcal{P}(\rr^d)$ and~$t \geq 0$. \end{mt} In the literature, the problem of ergodicity for \textsc{sde}s driven by a degenerate noise is mostly considered when the perturbation is a Brownian motion and the H\"ormander condition is satisfied at all the points of the state space.
+for any $\mu\in\mathcal{P}(\rr^d)$ and~$t \geq 0$. \end{mt} In the literature, the problem of ergodicity for \textsc{sde}s driven by a degenerate noise is mostly considered when the perturbation is a Brownian motion, {the system admits a Lyapunov function}, and the H\"ormander condition is satisfied at all the points of the state space.
 Under these assumptions, the transition function of the underlying Markov process has a smooth density with respect to Lebesgue measure which is almost surely positive.
 This implies that the process is \textit{strong Feller} and \textit{irreducible}, so it has a unique invariant measure by Doob's theorem (see Theorem~4.2.1 in~\cite{dPZa} and~\cite{MT1993,H-2012} for related results).